solnic/rom-relation/README.md

 ## 2.0.0.alpha Roadmap

- * Refactor relation registry using metrics (improve test coverage too)
+ * Make rake ci pass
  * Add interface for insert/update/delete to relation graph
- * Implement ARel engine (this will support full CRUD)
+ * Add interface for preparing objects for insert/update/delete (will be used by session)
- * Finish Veritas engine
+ * Extract Veritas and Arel engines into separate gems
  * Push a release? :)